 - Focal Resections — These procedures are the most common operations for treating epilepsy and provide the best chance for patients to gain complete seizure control.
-They involve the removal of a small area of the brain where seizures originate.
-New brain monitoring techniques allow doctors to better pinpoint brain tissue causing seizures.
+They involve removing a small area of the brain where seizures originate.
+New brain monitoring techniques allow doctors to better pinpoint the brain tissue causing seizures.
 Types of resections include:

 - Temporal lobectomy, where a portion of the temporal lobe is removed to control seizures.

 - Lobar resection, where a portion of a seizure-producing lobe — frontal, parietal or occipital — is removed, if it can be done without damaging vital functions.

 - Hemispherectomy, where one sphere of the brain is removed or disabled.
 The remaining half of the brain takes over many of the functions of the half that was removed.
 This procedure is used to treat severe conditions that have not responded to other treatments.

 - Visualase Thermal Laser Ablation — In this procedure, a laser fiber is inserted through a small hole in the skull and guided toward the source of the patient's seizures.
 The laser then heats and destroys the small, well-defined area of abnormal brain tissue, leaving the surrounding tissue unharmed.

 - Reactive Neural Stimulation — A small, battery-powered device is surgically implanted in the skull.
 The device detects abnormal electrical activity in the brain and delivers imperceptible levels of electrical stimulation to normalize brain activity before a seizure begins.
 The FDA approved the device in November 2014, and UCSF is one of the first centers on the West Coast to provide this new treatment option to patients.

 - Disconnection Procedures — These procedures disrupt abnormal electrical activity that occurs in the brain and triggers epileptic seizures.
 There are two types:

 - Corpus callostomy, which stop atonic and tonic seizures.